peter-kimanzi/awesome-video-platform/README.md

 # awesome-video-platform

-video platform using CSS and JavaScript.
+video platform using CSS and JavaScript

 ## Technologies used